(Translation of an article published on 25/06/2020 on Le Petit Journal website.)

 Kean and Guillaume Dastot are partners in life and in work.
 As a founding-couple, this isn’t their first project, they like to undertake together and renew another new entrepreneurial adventure.
 We made their acquaintance when they introduced us to their website specialized in French cooking and pastries lessons.
 With Ti Yan Academy, they strive to create the first online learning platform of French culinary arts in Asia.
 Top chefs support them by offering the secrets of their famous recipes, renowned dishes, but also by giving expert advice.
 Amongst those we can find Sébastien Lepinoy, Vianney Massot, Justin Quek, Gunther Hubrechsen, Patrick Heuberger, Lennard Yeoung, Michele Ow,…

-They define themselves as a “Ch’ti-nese” couple, Kean being of Chinese origin and Guillaume being from the north of France (Ch’ti).
-After moving around France, they have chosen Singapore to settle down and raise 2 teenagers (of 16 and 13 years old).
+They define themselves as a “Ch’ti-nese” couple, Kean being of Chinese origin and Guillaume being from the north of France (region where people are called “Ch’ti”).
+After 16 years in Paris and 9 in Brittany, they have chosen Singapore to settle down and raise 2 teenagers (of 16 and 13 years old).
 Ti Yan Academy is a project they developed with the goal of making French culinary techniques and expertise accessible to a wider audience thanks to the conviviality of video classes, and the professional rigorousness of academic lessons.

 The project is sponsored by French investors, including a business angel who owns a magnificent hotel restaurant in the Jura (France) called Le Tillau, a former shareholder of a website specialized in online cooking lessons, and Singaporean investors love-struck by French cuisine.

 Online classes for amateurs wishing to learn or perfection their method, classes for professionals to gain expertise and skill.